Artistic Explorations of Science and Identity

 Facilitated by artist Ravista Mehra, the workshops explored the lived experiences of the culturally and ethnically diverse Pharmaceutical Science students.
 These discussions centred around personal life experiences with science, health, university life and society, framed through an innovative and creative artistic lens.

-As a result of these rich and animated conversations, the MA Illustration students began to visually interpret and represent the stories they heard.
+As a result of the rich and animated conversations during the workshops, the MA Illustration students began to visually interpret and represent the stories they heard.
 Their work ranged widely in style and content, inlcuding: a cartoon infographic about the challenges faced by neurodiverse students in higher education, artwork on sickle cell disease, and a stop-motion animation of talking pills discussing the under-representation of women and people of colour in the curriculum.
 Another piece portrays the life of Pakistan’s first Nobel Prize winner.

 In a separate but aligned initiative, Dr Arrigoni was inspired by a student visit she organised to the Hunterian Museum which houses artefacts relating to the history of surgery and anatomical studies.
 She responded by producing a series of images reflecting her thoughts and feelings arising from the visit.